Click here to return to homepage

 1. Mission of TPRM

-2. Reference to GATT practice
+2. Reference to GATT Practice

 II.
-Paragraph B back to top
+Paragraph B

 A. Text of Paragraph B